dkperf/SEDRI/README.md

 Since all the solar data is being extracted from the solarEdge servers and not from the inverter directly, the data is time lagged.
 I have chosen to only use the data from days that have already completed.
-So currently this project only extracts data that is from yesterday and previous to that.
+So currently this project only extracts data that is from yesterday and days previous.

 ## PURPOSE